RobinGJonsson/UnderDaC/README.md

 ![Preview](docs/notification.png)

 ### Reservations
-After a reservation has been made the submitted email in the reservation will recive an email confirmation.
+After a reservation has been made the submitted email in the reservation will receive an email confirmation.

 ## Technologies Used